Working together to uncover Shetland's coastal

 Community Interest Company

-Moder dy, a dialect phrase meaning mother wave, was the term used to describe the underlying swell of the sea which experienced haaf-men (small open boat deep sea fishermen of the mid 19th century) could detect and used to guide them to land.
+Moder dy: a Shetland dialect phrase meaning mother wave, an underlying swell of the sea, which 19th-century small open boat fishermen used to guide them to land.

 What we do

 Moder Dy is a not-for-profit organisation, founded by maritime ethnographer, Dr Marc Chivers and archaeologist, Dr Esther Renwick.
 We work to increase awareness of Shetland's eroding coastal maritime heritage by engaging with and supporting our communities through coastal archaeology research projects.

 We believe it is vitally important to work with our local communities to identify and record Shetland's eroding coastal archaeology so that a more complete narrative of an almost forgotten, boat dependant, way of life, can be constructed.

 Communities should have the opportunity, be supported, and actively engaged to discover and record their own heritage.
 Through these projects we believe communities can become more resilient through the discovery of the narratives of the past.

 Our community projects are provided free of charge.
 This means that we are reliant upon funding support and donations to ensure that our work can continue.

 If you would like to show your appreciation and give Moder Dy a little boost, then please click the buy me a coffee button.